eth-act/zkevm-benchmark-workload/README.md

     This creates individual `.json` files in the `zkevm-fixtures-input/` directory that will be consumed by the benchmark runner.

-4. **(Optionally) Patching Precompiles**: Each zkVM, for efficiency purposes requires particular dependencies to be patched.
+4. **Patching Precompiles**: Each zkVM requires particular dependencies to be patched for efficiency purposes.
 This repository contains an `xtask` that will automate this process by calling `cargo <zkvm-name>`.
-See `.config/cargo.toml` for how this is setup and `precompile-patches` for the patches that each zkVM requires.
+See `.cargo/config.toml` for how this is setup and `precompile-patches/` for the patches that each zkVM requires.

-> Note: This is optional as it should be automatically done when the benchmarks are ran.

 5. **Run Benchmarks:**

     Navigate to `crates/ere-hosts/` and run benchmarks using the generated fixture files.
-You must specify which guest program type to benchmark:
+You must specify which guest program type to benchmark.
+All zkVMs are now dockerized, so no additional setup is required:

     ```bash
     cd crates/ere-hosts

-    # Run Ethereum stateless validator benchmarks
+    # Run Ethereum stateless validator benchmarks with Reth execution client
-    cargo run --release --features sp1 -- stateless-validator
+    cargo run --release -- --zkvms risc0 stateless-validator --execution-client reth

+    # Run Ethereum stateless validator benchmarks with Ethrex execution client
-    cargo run --release --features "sp1,risc0" -- stateless-validator
+    cargo run --release -- --zkvms sp1 stateless-validator --execution-client ethrex

     # Run empty program benchmarks (for measuring zkVM overhead)
-    cargo run --release --features sp1 -- empty-program
+    cargo run --release -- empty-program

     # Run block encoding length benchmarks (with RLP encoding format)
-    cargo run --release --features sp1 -- block-encoding-length --loop-count 100 --format rlp
+    cargo run --release -- block-encoding-length --loop-count 100 --format rlp

     # Run block encoding length benchmarks (with SSZ encoding format)
-    cargo run --release --features sp1 -- block-encoding-length --loop-count 100 --format ssz
+    cargo run --release -- block-encoding-length --loop-count 100 --format ssz

     # Use custom input folder for stateless validator benchmarks
-    cargo run --release --features sp1 -- stateless-validator --input-folder my-fixtures
+    cargo run --release -- stateless-validator --execution-client reth --input-folder my-fixtures
     ```

     See the respective README files in each crate for detailed usage instructions.